haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-protein-basic/index.md

 <a class="prompt prompt-question">Check the list of supported modified amino acids.</a>
 <a class="prompt prompt-question">What is the proper residue name for a phospho-histidine in HADDOCK?</a>

 In order to use a modified amino-acid in HADDOCK, the only thing you will need to do is to edit the PDB file and change the residue name of the amino-acid you want to modify.
-Don't bother deleting irrelevant atoms or adding missing ones, HADDOCK will take care of that.
+Don not bother deleting irrelevant atoms or adding missing ones, HADDOCK will take care of that.
 For E2A, the histidine that is phosphorylated has residue number 90.
 In order to change it to a phosphorylated histidine do the following:

 <a class="prompt prompt-info">Edit the PDB file (*e2a_1F3G_B.pdb*) in your favorite editor</a>
 <a class="prompt prompt-info">Change the name of histidine 90 to NEP </a>